Ladies and gentlemen, I may need to acknowledge something and slightly, in a very small way, apologize.

 I got a lot of things irritating me there today.

-You know, if I were if it weren't for my profound professionalism, I would have gotten up and walked out of this show today.
+And if I were, if it weren't for my profound professionalism, I would have gotten up and walked out of this show today, just like some guy called the, call me, he said the Republican should have walked out of the, out of the house today.

-Now, here's a story, uh, ladies and gentlemen, this is from Fortune magazine.
+Now, here's a story, ladies and gentlemen.

 Why Walmart's sales should have everyone worried.

-Um it certainly looks like happy days are here again.
+It certainly looks like happy days are here again.

-April's job reports showing a slight increase in the work week and pay for workers and and more hiring across the board.
+April's job reports showing a slight increase in the work week and pay for workers and more hiring across the board.

 And then there's Walmart, whose happy yellow face switched to a grimace when they released its first quarter sales on Tuesday.